pranavraaghav/verne/README.md

 <!-- ROADMAP -->
 ## Roadmap
+- [ ] Update the .lock file's dependencies as well
 - [ ] Allow creation of multiple PRs on same repo for different dependencies
 - [ ] Handle cases where a package.json isn't present at all
 - [ ] Unit tests